 There are three ways for charities and CASCs to claim tax repayments from HMRC charities:

 You can use an online form to file your repayment claim.
 You'll need to add information about the donations your charity receives onto a schedule spreadsheet, and attach it to your online claim form.
 To use the online claim form, your organisation needs to sign up to use HMRC Online Services, and enrol for the Charities Online service.

 If you want to make large claims (for over 1,000 donors at a time) you can also use external software to file claims directly from your own database.

-If you don't have access to the internet, you can submit claims using a paper repayment claim form, Form ChR1, which replaces the R68 claim forms.
+If you don't have access to the internet, you can submit claims using a paper repayment claim form, Form ChR1.
 You can order the ChR1 from HMRC Charities Helpline.

 You must use an original form for each claim.
 Please don't use photocopies as HMRC won't be about to process them.
 Fill in the paper form by hand, and return it by post to HMRC.
 The form is designed so that HMRC can automatically scan the information.
 You can send in as many paper forms as you like, there's no limit, but you can only claim for up to 90 Gift Aid donor details on each form.